Old News: Disposable Diapers are Expensive

 If you’re even a little bit as cheap as me (I’ve been told that I’m so tight I squeak), $800 sounds crazy expensive!
 It sounds even worse when you think about how, unlike disposables where the cost is spread out, the bill for cloth diapers is up front.
-Yes, they are cheaper because you get to use them over and over, but you have to buy them all first.
+Yes, they are cheaper because you get to use them over and over, but you have to buy them all before baby uses them.
 For those on a really tight budget, or even no budget, this can seem impossible, especially when you consider how many diaper’s you’ll need to fit your needs.
 You can get some help to figure out how many diapers you’ll need here.

 The good news is that cloth diapering can be done for less—like way less—and that budget diapering can be easy too!
 I know I’m beginning to sound like a cheesy salesperson here, but trust me, you can put your baby in diapers and save your money too!

 Here are the top five cheapest ways to cloth diaper, from cheap, all the way to downright bargain-basement diapering:

 5. “China Cheepies” (and Extra Inserts)

 “China cheepies” is a term used in the cloth diaper community to describe the inexpensive and lower-quality pocket diapers sold directly from China.

 While many North American diaper brands may have their diapers made in China, in most cases those diapers are created through a collaborative manufacturing process.
 The North American brand creates a list of specifications, or product must haves, and the manufacturer comes up with a prototype they then send back to North America for either approval or more changes.
 If there is a request for tweaks to the prototype, this process gets repeated until the final product satisfies the North American brand’s owners expectations.